 The Board of the Company is responsible for the implementation and administration of the Remuneration Policy.
-It is not deemed appropriate or proportionate, given the scale of the business and the governance structure in place in Ireland and within the Arch Group, to appoint a Remuneration Committee.
+It is considered necessary, given the scale of the business and the governance structure in place in Ireland and within the Arch Group, to appoint a separate Remuneration Committee of the Board.
 At least annually, the Risk Committee of the Company will review the Remuneration Policy against the Company's risk framework and provide recommendations to the Board.
 The Board will review the Risk Committee's recommendations and ultimately approve the Remuneration Policy for implementation if appropriate.